Archie3d/waveshare-usb-lora-firmware/README.md

 ### Escaping

 `0xAA` value is used to detect a message start in a data stream.
 This means that this value cannot be used anywhere else.
-For this reason all the fields of the message except the start byte must be escaped.
+For this reason all the fields of the message except the start byte are escaped.

-Escape substitution is the following:
+The escape substitution is the following:
 | Original byte | Escape sequence |
 |:--------------|:----------------|
 | `0xAA`        | `0x7D` `0x8A`   |